 - Make the chipotle sauce: place all the ingredients in the bowl of a food processor and process until smooth.
+Season to taste with salt.
 Store in the fridge in an airtight container until ready to serve.

 - Make the shrimp: In a large ziplock bag, combine the olive oil, lime juice and zest, chili powder, jalapeno, and honey.
 Add the shrimp to the bag, seal, and shake well to coat.
 Marinate for 30 minutes in the refrigerator.